hyoklee/hdf-ai/README.md

 ### Make Bigdata AI-ready using HDF

- * Save metadata with data
+ * Save metadata with data.
    * algorithms and their versions used, model parameters, authors, etc.
  * Save training / model / testing data in hiearchy with groups.
  * Save knowledge graph (semantic network) in HDF.